"We travel not to escape life, but for life not to escape us." - anonymous

 • The Route located on Highway 362 links Baie-Saint-Paul to La Malbaie (southern Quebec's Charlevoix region).
 The drive begins in Québec City and continues along the north shore of the St. Lawrence River, ending in the town of La Malbaie, just short of Tadoussac.

-• This scenic drive takes you through picturesque towns and villages that sit upon the St. Lawrence River with mountains as a backdrop.
-There are lots of places to stop along the way.
+• This drive passes lovely towns and villages by the St. Lawrence River with mountains behind them.
+There are many places to stop along the route.

 • Charlevoix attracts visitors because of its agriculture tourism, regional farm-to-table cuisine and arts/culture.
 The final stop on the route, Malbaie, is home to the famed Manoir Richelieu, one of Canada's historic railway hotels, owned by Fairmont Hotels.